These are the best games of 1987 that didn’t quite make the cut to get their own spotlight. You might recognize a few.

 You have no idea how badly I wanted to give Final Fantasy its own Games Appreciation article.
 I love this game dearly.
 For those who don’t know the story about Final Fantasy‘s name, here it goes.
 Square was facing imminent bankruptcy after a string of critically well-received but commercially unsuccessful games.
 With the resources for one final project, Square set out to make what they believed was to be their swan song, hence “final.”
 A young Sakaguchi Hironobu was given the unenviable director’s role.
 When deciding what sort of game to make, he said, “I don’t think I have what it takes to make an action game.
 I’d be better at telling a story.”
-He then envisioned a fantasy RPG with a rich story and world.
+He then envisioned a fantasy RPG with a rich world and lore.
 Now that the Final Fantasy series is past its 15th entry, not to mention dozens of spinoffs, I’d say that this choice paid off for them.
 It’s a very hopeful and encouraging thing to see the name Final Fantasy followed by XV.
-It was meant to be their last game but was so successful that it’s still going.
+It was meant to be their last ditch effort at staving off bankruptcy but was so successful that the franchise it spawned is still going strong.
 It warms my heart every time I think about it.

 After that you venture to many different places with different problems that need to be solved.
 You come across pirates who give you their ship after you defeat them, and then you use your ship to sail to even further away lands and discover more things to do.
 At first you are confined to an inland sea and the lands around it, but when you find dynamite for a race of dwarfs, they destroy an isthmus and you can then take your ship out onto the high seas.
 The world just keeps getting bigger, with more and more interlocking puzzles to solve.
 You keep coming back to old places when something new opens up (for example, once you get the ship you can return to the first island and dock at the harbor).
 Eventually, everything leads back to the place where you rescued the princess at the beginning of the game.
 Honestly, words can’t describe how good a game FF is.